lebedov/scikit-cuda/docs/source/install.rst

 Getting Started
 ---------------
+The functions provided by ``scikits.cuda`` are grouped into several submodules in the ``scikits.cuda`` namespace package.
+The ``skcuda`` namespace package is also provided as a shortcut to ``scikits.cuda``.
 Sample code demonstrating how to use different parts of the toolbox is located in the ``demos/`` subdirectory of the source release.
-Most of the high-level functions also contain doctests that describe their usage.
+Many of the high-level functions also contain doctests that describe their usage.